meract/meract/README.md

 ```

 ## mrst
-The `mrst` or `meract support tool' is an aid tool.
+The `mrst` or meract support tool is an aid tool.
-To create a command, you need to create a file in 'meract/commands/file.php '
+To create a command, you need to create a file in 'meract/commands/file.php'
 With something like this syntax:
 ```
 <?php